Workplace Safety FAQ

 Frequently Asked Questions:

-Q: Who is required to complete the WHMIS, Occupational Health and Safety, Position Hazards Communication Form, and AODA certifications?
+Q: Who is required to complete the WHMIS, Occupational Health and Safety, and AODA certifications?

 A: WHMIS is required of all university employees, including staff, faculty, graduate students, work study students, and volunteers.